drsshz/streamlit_dashboard/README.md

 # Superstore Dashboard - Streamlit App

 This repository contains a Streamlit application designed to visualize and analyze Superstore data.
+It uses the MVC design pattern (Model View Controller).
 The dashboard provides interactive charts, filters, and insights into sales, profits, and other key metrics.

 ## Features
 - Interactive visualizations for sales, profit, and categories.